Item #1

 Conference of the United Methodist Church."

-the Cultural Arts Center and included the ordinations of Pennsylvania
+session was held in Williamsport PA at the Cultural Arts Center and included

-The change was legally a change in
+change from “Central Pennsylvania” to “Susquehanna” was a change in name only,

-corporation.
-All tax-exempt numbers and
+2010.
+All tax-exempt numbers and other

-Central Pennsylvania Conference to the Susquehanna Conference.
+Pennsylvania Conference to the Susquehanna Conference.

 Item #2